 At this stage, Powerhouse has successfully modified two existing structures to reduce energy consumption by 90 percent.
 The project, titled Kjorbo, is the world’s first energy-positive building capable of producing more than it consumes.
 The structure utilizes geothermal energy, rooftop solar panels, and thermal insulation to heat and cool the space while providing 200,000 kWh each year, double the amount needed for the building to operate.

-Powerhouse buildings must adhere to strict quality control standards.
+Powerhouse buildings must adhere to strict quality control standards including the implementation of the best RFI software for schedule management and overall project success.
 The Powerhouse collaboration considers all aspects of the construction process, including how the materials will be transported, how the steel is manufactured, and even how the building will be demolished.
 Such rigorous standards have also led to the creation of Drobak, another Powerhouse project to be utilized as a school.
 Drobak will create nearly 30,500 kWh of energy each year by harvesting solar electricity.
 The school will be the most environmentally-friendly in Norway, thanks in part to its use of solar and geothermal energy.

 The world’s demand for power is expected to double in the next fifteen years.
 To help lessen the energy required from buildings, Powerhouse is working with other architectural firms, such as Harvard’s HouseZero, to encourage innovation throughout the sector.
 Collaborations which incorporate technology, technique, and innovation may be our best hope for decreasing energy demands while the population continues to grow.